pololu/rpicsim/docs/PersistentExpectations.md

       end
     end

-If you need to repeat this patten many times in your tests, you might consider adding a method in `spec_helper.rb` to help you do it:
+If you need to repeat this patten many times in your tests, you might consider adding a method in your `spec_helper.rb` to help you do it:

     !!!ruby
     def transition(opts={})